syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

    }
 ```

+To better explain what's going on, let's go through what just happens when
-When Kratix receives a new request, being it the installation of a Promise or
+Kratix receives a request.

+Either due to a Promise being installed or a service being requested, Kratix
-the request of a promised service, it creates a new Work.
-You can see the
+reacts by creating a _Work_.
+You can see the Work created by the installation of
-created works with:
+the Jenkins Promise with:

 ```shell-session
 $ kubectl get works.platform.kratix.io